-9. The BBC's decision as to the winners is final.
+10. The BBC's decision as to the winners is final.
 No correspondence relating to the competition will be entered into.
 Any breach of these rules may result in the prizes being forfeited.

-12. Entrants must agree to take part in any post-competition publicity
+13. Entrants must agree to take part in any post-competition publicity

-13. The BBC reserves the right to cancel or vary a competition at any stage, if deemed necessary in its opinion, or if circumstances arise beyond its control.
+14. The BBC reserves the right to cancel or vary a competition at any stage, if deemed necessary in its opinion, or if circumstances arise beyond its control.

-14. If a winner is unable to be contacted after reasonable attempts have been made the BBC reserves the right to offer the prize to the entrant whose name is next drawn at random.
+15. If a winner is unable to be contacted after reasonable attempts have been made the BBC reserves the right to offer the prize to the entrant whose name is next drawn at random.

-16. The BBC Code of Conduct for competitions applied and can be found at www.bbc.co.uk/competitioncode
+17. The BBC Code of Conduct for competitions applied and can be found at www.bbc.co.uk/competitioncode